stereobooster/astro-digital-garden/src/content/docs/recipes/rehype-plugins-for-code.md

 ---
 title: Rehype plugins for code
 tags: [markdown]
+description: How to use rehype code plugins with Astro or Starlight
 ---

 If you want to use rehype plugin with Astro for processing code blocks (**aka** code fences), like this in Markodwn: